Women and Personal Branding: Secrets to Grow Your Brand Effectively

 The concept of personal branding – succinctly communicating the value others will experience by hiring/knowing/working with you – has been gaining popularity over the past five years.
 Despite first being introduced fifteen years ago (check out Tom Peters 1997 Fast Company article) personal branding has really gained momentum as social media has become more prevalent.

 Lost in all the branding hubbub, is a conversation about how one’s ability to brand and self-promote can be heavily influenced by gender and culture.
 When I graduated law school, I was very aware of the challenges females faced on the road to partnership.
 Whether it is less access to business development opportunities, fewer mentors or leaving the practice to raise a family – women are not entering the law firm leadership ranks in a way that mirrors their strong presence in law school.
+If you already have a family, look into UP Parivar Register.

 In her book titled, “Some Assembly Required: A Networking Guide for Women” author Marny Lifshen lists the top ten mistakes women make in networking.
 Included on that list: failure to network up (#1) and diminishing the power of personal branding (#7).
 Now don’t get me wrong, there must be a work environment conducive for women and their advancement and professional growth; however women can play a role in their own development.
 A few suggestions: